jemygraw/goskills/README.md

 #### Available Commands

 #### run
-Processes a user request by first discovering available skills, then asking an LLM to select the most appropriate one, and finally executing the selected skill by feeding its content to the LLM as a system prompt.
+Processes a user request by first discovering available skills, then asking an LLM to select the most appropriate one, and finally executing the selected skill.

 **Requires the `OPENAI_API_KEY` environment variable to be set.**